MeinolfDueker/clarityphase/README.md

 4. Enter your license key
 5. Click **Check License**

+Done.

+---

-## Requirements
+## 🔑 License System

-- WordPress
-- PHP compatible with your hosting environment
+ClarityPhase uses a secure license system:

-- valid ClarityPhase license for Pro or Enterprise features
+- license key activation

-## License Activation

-ClarityPhase connects to the central license server to validate your license and bind it to your domain.
+- domain binding
+- automatic validation
+- no manual setup required

 Customers only need to enter their license key.

+---

+## 🎯 Who is this for?

+- agencies
+- freelancers
+- consultants
+- service providers
+- anyone working with client projects

+---

-## Support
+## 📩 Support

 For support or licensing questions:

 **info@dk-digitalbau.de**

+---

+## 🚀 Status

+ClarityPhase is actively developed and continuously improved.

+---

-## Changelog
+## 📦 Changelog

-See the GitHub Releases section for version history and release notes.
+See the GitHub Releases section for all updates and version history.